 Six housing estates from 1910-1933.
 Bruno Taut, Martin Wagner and Walter Gropius were among the leading architects of these projects which exercised considerable influence on the development of housing around the world.

-Joint listing with The Netherlands
+Joint listing with The Netherlands and Denmark.

-Joint listing with Slovakia and Ukraine.
-This site consists of ten separate components along an 185 km axis from the Rakhiv Mountains and the Chornohirskyi Range in the Ukraine, west along the Polonynian Ridge, to the Bukovske Vrchy and Vihorlat Mountains in Slovakia.
-Extended in 2011 to include 5 Ancient Beech forests in Germany.
+Joint listing with Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czechia, France, Germany, Italy, Macedonia, Poland, Romania, Slovakia, Slovenia, Spain, Switzerland, and Ukraine.
+These are the largest remaining virgin forests of the European beech (Fagus sylvatica).
+They also hold the largest and tallest beech specimens in the world.
+This site originally consisted of ten separate components along an 185 km axis from the Rakhiv Mountains and the Chornohirskyi Range in the Ukraine, west along the Polonynian Ridge, to the Bukovske Vrchy and Vihorlat Mountains in Slovakia.
+The listing was extended in 2011 to include 5 Ancient Beech forests in Germany, further extended in 2017 to include more forests in 10 countries, and further extended in 2021.

 Joint listing with Austria, France, Germany, Italy, Slovenia, and Switzerland.
 This property includes 111 small individual sites with the remains of prehistoric pile-dwelling (or stilt house) settlements in and around the Alps built from around 5000 to 500 B.C.